ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 class Attribute
 ```

-An attribute stores additional information about an arbitary entity.
+An attribute stores additional information about an arbitrary entity.
 Entities with attributes are parts, characteristics, measurements, measurement values and catalog entries.
 An attribute is identified by its `Key`.
 To get information about the type and usage of an attribute, use the `Key` to get the **[`AttributeDefinition`](#attributedefinition)** from the **[`Configuration`](#configuration)**.

 **key `number`**

-An unsigned 16 bit integer that identifies the attribues definition.
+An unsigned 16 bit integer that identifies the attributes definition.

 **type [`AttributeType`](#attributetype)**